Centeno448/deft-tech-ex/README.md

 #### Windows

-Download and run the installer in the [github release](https://github.com/Centeno448/deft-tech-ex/releases/tag/V1.0.0) and the app will install and run with the app name `deft-tech-ex`.
+Download and run the installer in the [github release](https://github.com/Centeno448/deft-tech-ex/releases/tag/V1.0.0) (Windows defender may make a fuss because the app is not signed, just click `more options` and install anyways) and the app will install and run with the app name `deft-tech-ex`.

 #### Linux